tyme-app/plugins/README.md

             {"key1": "label or localization key"},
             {"key1": "label or localization key"}
         ],
-        "valueFunction": "getClients()" // only dropdown
+        "valueFunction": "getClients()", // only dropdown
-    },
+        "valueFunctionReloadable": true // shows a button to reload the dropdown },
 ]
  ```